mantidproject/mantid/docs/source/algorithms/TOFAxisCorrection-v1.rst

 Description
 -----------

 This algorithm is meant to adjust the time-of-flight axis so that the elastic peak is at zero energy transfer after unit conversion from 'TOF' to 'DeltaE'.
-The algorithm has to modes: either it uses a given *ReferenceWorkspace*, or it calculates a constant time-of-flight shift using the L1 + L2 distances of the *InputWorkspace* and incident energy.
+The algorithm has two modes: either it uses a given *ReferenceWorkspace*, or it calculates a constant time-of-flight shift using the L1 + L2 distances of the *InputWorkspace* and incident energy.

 If *ReferenceWorkspace* is set, this algorithm copies the X axis as well as the 'Ei' and 'wavelength' sample logs to the *OutputWorkspace*.
 The rest of the input properties are discarded.